Defining Weather Satellites – What They Are And How They Work

 What Is A Weather Satellite

-A weather satellite is an artificially created object orbiting the Earth in Space with the primary purpose of measuring and collecting meteorological data from a range of atmospheric conditions.
-It remains in Low Earth Orbit or is placed in a fixed position over the equator in Geostationary Orbit.
+A weather satellite is defined as an artificially created object orbiting the Earth with the primary purpose of measuring and collecting meteorological data from different atmospheric conditions.
+It remains in Low Earth Orbit or is placed in a fixed position over the Equator in Geostationary Orbit.

 Rain, snow, ice, fire, cloud systems, dust storms, air pollution, volcanic ash, and ocean currents are just some of the many parameters that a weather satellite measures.